FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/Ways-to-Build-A-Distributed-System.md

 Divide the data in some way to several databases.
 After that, each DB will hold only part of the data, and also, share only part of the requests.

-If we have serveral databases and each of them only has part of the data, the read and write wiil speed up since the load is smaller.
+If we have several databases and each of them only has part of the data, the read and write will speed up since the load is smaller.
 But a way should be pre-defined before partitioning.
 Otherwise we won't be able to know which DB a specific request should go to.
 And also, because the data size is smaller for each DB, it makes administration tasks like backups faster.

 #### In-memory cache